 Simply put, investment management is the practice of managing assets within an investment portfolio to achieve a specific goal.
 The term is also referred to as portfolio management, money management or wealth management.

 Investment management services include asset allocation, stock selection, portfolio management and overseeing existing investments.
-Investment management isn’t just about monitoring clients’ portfolios; it may also include financial planning and advisory services.
+Based on a client’s objectives, a manager may choose investments between the four primary types: growth, income, growth and income, and capital preservation.
+But investment management isn’t just about monitoring clients’ portfolios; it may also include financial planning and advisory services.

 What Does an Investment Manager Do?

 Investment managers are typically charged with managing the investments of a company or an individual.
-Managing the assets usually means that the investment manager selects what to invest in and decides when to invest or withdraw money from a certain investment.
-They often deal with a wide range of securities and financial assets, including stocks, bonds, commodities and real estate.
+Managing the assets usually means that the investment manager selects what to invest in and decides when to invest or withdraw money.
+They often deal with a wide range of securities and financial assets.
+These can include stocks, bonds, commodities and real estate.

 How Investment Management Works